 This is a collaborative post, so I may have received payment for including one or more of the links it contains about children and childcare.
-The Advertising Standards Authority sees this as advertising but I only share content that I think will interest you.

 Remember those days before you had children?
 The lie-ins, the spare cash, the nights out, the nice cars, the washed hair?

 I’ve only been the owner of small children for the last 3.5 years so I can remember it all quite well, despite the permanent baby brain that having three children, including twins in two years has left me with.

 But shit the bed, don’t you wish someone had actually WARNED you how much things change the second you pop a small human being out?

 However prepared you think you are, however many books you read (I admit I may have read a *few first time round), you either don’t listen to what people tell you, or you actually don’t believe it.
 Surely they’re winding you up?